estepi/SpliceNet/files.md

 ### AS Functional Network

 In order to decipher functional relationships between splicing factors, we computed Pearson pairwise correlations For each dataset (event type, ES, IR, A5, A3) we computed Network FDR and  Pearson correlation and corresponding pvalue for each pair.
-We report all possible correlations with a significant pvalue (< 0.1)
+We report all possible correlations

+* Input:

+     - A3_all_sscaled.tab: 6094 events
+     - A5_all_sscaled.tab: : 3677 events
+     - ES_all_sscaled.tab: 16722 events
+     - IR_all_sscaled.tab: 15381 events

+* Script parameter

+singlecor.R -m 0 -f A3_all_sscaled.tab  -p  1 -n A3 -b /no_backup/jvalcarcel/emancini/SpliceNet/SpliceNet
+singlecor.R -m 0 -f A5_all_sscaled.tab  -p 1 -n A5 -b /no_backup/jvalcarcel/emancini/SpliceNet/SpliceNet
+singlecor.R -m 0 -f ES_all_sscaled.tab  -p 1 -n ES -b /no_backup/jvalcarcel/emancini/SpliceNet/SpliceNet
+singlecor.R -m 0 -f IR_all_sscaled.tab  -p 1 -n IR -b /no_backup/jvalcarcel/emancini/SpliceNet/SpliceNet

 ### CLASS COLORS class_colors.txt